Submission Shark Community | Instagram: @bontempo_bjj

 What made you want to start training?

-When I was 11 my mother committed suicide, so a few months later my dad’s best friend and co-worker who trains Jiu Jitsu as well.
+When I was 11 my mother committed suicide, so a few months later my dad’s best friend and co-worker who trains Jiu-Jitsu as well.
 Knew I was going down the wrong path(getting suspended, getting into fights, mentally weak, like I was starting to think like my mom) so he told my dad to bring me to the dojo, and I was sitting there and was like how the hell is this going to help me.
 And my dad’s co-worker told me to get onto the mats and pin him and said how and he said exactly so I got onto the mat.
-And within a few weeks I fell in love with it and it saved my life!!!
+And within a few weeks, I fell in love with it and it saved my life!!!
 Literally!!
-So that’s just kind of a brief over view of how I started and what made me start.
+So that’s just kind of a brief overview of how I started and what made me start.

 What makes you want to inspire and motivate others?

-Man, what makes me want to inspire and motivate others is that I see greatness in everyone, people all have a choice to either do something they absolutely hate for the rest of their lives or do something they absolutely love and are passion about and do that for the rest of their lives.
-I just want to see everyone reach their full potential, because if I can do it than anyone can do it!!
+Man, what makes me want to inspire and motivate others is that I see greatness in everyone, people all have a choice to either do something they absolutely hate for the rest of their lives or do something they absolutely love and are passionate about and do that for the rest of their lives.
+I just want to see everyone reach their full potential, because if I can do it then anyone can do it!!
 Everyone has a purpose in life, the important part is to figure out what that is and apply it to their lives and everyone else’s lives.

 What would you tell someone that’s going through something traumatic right now?

 something I would tell someone who is going through a traumatic experience right now is to hang on, keep fighting, I know it feels like you will never make it out of this but you will!!!
 The bad times aren’t here to stay they are to pass.
 Just keep fighting ladies and gentlemen.
-I’ll always been here to talk as well!!
+I’ll always be here to talk as well!!

 Not a moment goes by that I don’t think of her but I’ve come to grips with her death and I’ve accepted it in great ways this year.